Rifaat al-Assad: Attempted coup d'état

 There was a clear division and tensions between forces loyal to Hafez, namely the 3rd Armoured Division (commanded by General Shafiq Fayadh), the Republican Guard (commanded by General Adnan Makhlouf), the various Intelligence services (commanded by Generals Mohamed Khouli and Ali Duba), the National Police, and the Special Forces (commanded by General Ali Haidar); and the Defense Companies loyal to Rifaat.
 By the middle of 1984 Hafez had returned from his sick bed and assumed full control, at which point most officers rallied around him.
 Initially, it seemed that Rifaat was going to be put on trial and even faced a questioning that was broadcast on television.
-However, it is believed that Hafez's daughter Bushra actually saved her uncle by convincing her father that purging him would disgrace the family and might cause tensions not only in the Assad family, but with the Makhlouf family as well (since Rifaat is also married to a woman from that family, who are also the second most prevalent Alawite family, dominating the leadership of the security services behind the Assads).
+However, it is believed that Hafez's daughter Bushra actually saved her uncle by convincing her father that purging him would disgrace the family and might cause tensions not only in the Assad family, but with the Makhlouf family as well (since Rifaat was also married to a woman from that family, who are also the second most prevalent Alawite family, dominating the leadership of the security services behind the Assads).

 In what at first seemed a compromise, Rifaat was made vice-president with responsibility for security affairs, but this proved a wholly nominal post.
 Command of the 'Defense Companies', which was trimmed down to an Armoured Division size, was transferred to another officer, and ultimately the entire unit was disbanded and absorbed into other units, like the 4th Mechanized Division, the Republican Guard, and the Airborne Special Forces Division.
 Rifaat was then sent to the Soviet Union on "an open-ended working visit".
 His closest supporters and others who had failed to prove their loyalty to Hafez were purged from the army and Ba'ath Party in the years that followed.
 Upon his departure, Rifaat acquired $US300 million of public money including a $US100 million Libyan loan.
 In 2015, he claimed that the money had been a gift from Crown Prince Abdullah of Saudi Arabia.